-- Start up a backup container named backup - Run pg_basebackup on the container named primary - Store the backup in the /tmp/backups/primary-backups directory - Exit after the backup
+- Start up a backup container or Kubernetes job named backup - Run pg_basebackup on the container named primary - Store the backup in the /backup volume - Exit after the backup

-When you are ready to restore from the backup, the restore example runs a PostgreSQL container using the backup location.
-Upon initialization, the container will use rsync to copy the backup data to this new container and then launch PostgreSQL using the original backed-up data.
+When you are ready to restore from the backup, the restore example runs a pgbasebackup-restore container or Kubernetes job in order to restore the database into a new pgdata directory, specifically using rsync to copy the backup data into the new directory.
+A crunchy-postgres container then deployed using the restored database, deploying a new PostgreSQL DB that utilizes the original backed-up data.

-The restore script will do the following:
+The restore scripts will do the following: